kaviara-14/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 ---

-### 3. CI/CD Pipelines for Frontend Frontend
+### 3. CI/CD Pipelines for Frontend Servicr

 - Clean Up the workspace
 - Clone the repository from github
+- Perform SonarQube analysis for code quality.
+   - Go to SonarQube Server.
-- Perform SonarQube analysis for code quality.Go to SonarQube Server -> Generate a token -> create and configure the webhook -> create a project in sonar-qube for frontend for code quality check -> under **Execute the Scanner** section you will get commands to run the sonarqube analysis for frontend.
+   - Generate a token
+   - create and configure the webhook
+   - create a project in sonar-qube for frontend for code quality check
+   - under **Execute the Scanner** section you will get commands to run the sonarqube analysis for frontend.
 - Conduct OWASP Dependency Check for vulnerabilities.
 - Scan the filesystem using Trivy.
 - Build the Docker image for the Frontend Service.